3.5 Centimeters in Inches: A thorough look

 Q: Which system is better?

 A: The metric system is generally considered more convenient due to its decimal base, making calculations simpler.
-However, both systems have their advantages and disadvantages, and their usage often depends on cultural and historical factors.
+On the flip side, both systems have their advantages and disadvantages, and their usage often depends on cultural and historical factors.
 The metric system is the predominant system used globally in science, engineering, and international trade.

 Q: Are there online converters for centimeters to inches?